'SNL' Veteran Says It's A 'Completely Different' Show In Trump Era

 Moynihan’s exit was a bit perplexing; he had become a veteran on the show and “SNL” had never been more popular during his run.
 Now that the actor is doing press for this new sitcom, he’s inevitably fielding questions about his departure.

 At a TCA event, Moynihan finally explained that last season was “the hardest year easily,” according to Deadline.
-Trump and his cohorts’ affect on the show sounds like an internal nightmare.
+Trump and his cohorts’ effect on the show sounds like an internal nightmare.

 With Trump you would come in on Friday and he did something nuts, and we’d have to re-do everything.
 At times we were doing a brand new cold open on Saturday.
 Bobby Moynihan